ShavmiyanV/HTML-CSS-JS-Projects/README.md

-This is practice of HTML CSS JAVASCRIPT
+This is a practice of HTML CSS JAVASCRIPT.